thiennn/thiennn.github.io/_posts/2016-11-29-dockerizing-real-world-aspnetcore-application.md

 ![Automated build setting](/images/docker-automated-build_setting.png "Automated build setting")

 For the database, normally people will go with a separate container and may leverage docker compose to wire them together.
 But this is complicated to me :D. This is not for production so I want thing to be as simple as possible.
 I decided to bundle everything into one box.
 From the ubuntu, I installed postgres, then donetcore sdk, then nodejs.
 But I faced problems with staring postgres and its complidated permission mechanism.
 Yep! it is really complicated to a newbie as me.
 Getting stuck for a while.
 Then with using the postgres as the base image and doing more research, eventually I could make it work.
-You can see the dockerfile
+The dockerfile
 {% gist 89eb9bccd086abaf9eb40bcf502afffb %}
 With postgres image, we can inject custom commands to run after the database started by putting *.sh or *.sql file in a directory called "docker-entrypoint-initdb.d".
 Basically the dockerfile will do the following steps: